-Give them an inexpensive or used workbook to scribble in (and "check" it just as you do with the older kids);
+- Give them an inexpensive or used workbook to scribble in.
+Then "check" it just as you do with the older kids.

-Let them play Cuisenaire® rods, counting bears, or some other math manipulative, or with Legos®;
+- Let them play Cuisenaire® rods, counting bears, or with LEGO®.

-Have a special school box for use only during school time that includes quiet activities (puzzles, play-dough and cookie cutters, lacing toys, crayons and coloring books, Duplos, etc.);
+- Have a special school box for use only during school time that includes quiet activities (puzzles, play-dough and cookie cutters, lacing toys, crayons and coloring books, Duplo, etc.).

-You might want to offer sensory activities, such as shaving cream in a gallon zip bag to let the children "write" with a finger on it and erase by squishing it around (or use finger-paint);
+- Offer sensory activities, such as shaving cream or finger paint in a gallon zip-top bag.
+Let the children "write" with a finger on it and erase by squishing it around.

-Have a big Tupperware container filled with rice or beans and let the children use scoops or measuring cups to pour from one container to another;
+- Fill a big plastic container with rice or beans and let the children use scoops or measuring cups to pour from one container to another.

-Have your read aloud time with your older students right outside the bathroom door while the children play in the tub;
+- Have your read aloud time with your older students right outside the bathroom door while the toddlers play in the tub.

-Put several sheets of paper and a pair of scissors in bag.
-On each piece of paper, draw one or several lines, some straight, some curved, some zig-zaggy, across the paper in big marker.
+- Put several sheets of paper and a pair of safety scissors in bag.
+On each piece of paper, draw one or several lines—some straight, some curved, some zig-zag—across the paper in big marker.
 Put smiley or star at the end.
-Let them try to cut along the lines;
+Let them try to cut along the lines.

-Take 10 index cards and number them 1-10.
-Glue that many pennies on each card, or draw that many circles on each card.
-Put pennies, poker chips, etc. in bag, too.
-They put pennies on card to count up to each number.
+- Take 10 index cards and number them 1-10.
+Draw that many circles on each card.
+Give your toddler pennies, poker chips, etc. to place on the cards while counting up to each indicated number.